vinayakkankanwadi/vinayakkankanwadi/README.md

 - 👋 Hi, I’m @vinayakkankanwadi
 - 👀 My interest is in AI and its use to solve problem in Autonomous System, Blockchain, Mulyi-Agent Systems
-- 🌱 I’m currently learning GPT
+- 🌱 I’m currently into Generative AI
-- 💞️ I’m looking to collaborate on GPT related projects
+- 💞️ I’m looking to collaborate on Generative AI related projects
 - 📫 How to reach me vinayakkankanwadi@hotmail.com

 <!---